I have had so much fun writing my baby play series for you all. This month I’m sharing some of our favourite simple play ideas for Audrey’s 11 month!

 This month was all about exploring art!
 I’ve been putting it off for so long (art with three children is kind of crazy!) but I put aside those fears this month and did some gorgeous art activities with Audrey!

 One of my favourites was her very first watercolour artwork.
 We were gifted a bunch of Micador brand art and craft supplies this month and the Bubblegum brushes are absolutely perfect for little hands.
-I just used some watercolour palettes from Educational Experience and loaded up her brush for her.
+I just used some watercolour palettes and loaded up her brush for her.
 The artworks Audrey created turned out absolutely beautifully!

 Another simple activity we did this week was Washi Tape on the highchair.
 This sounds very basic but it’s fantastic for developing their fine motor skills.